 You may not remember what year it is, or who the President is, but seriously – who cares?
-You remember your sons and grandchildren.
+You remember your sons and daughters, and oh – how you smile at the mere mention of those grandchildren!
 They matter way, way more than the President.
 You’re still an amazing Dad.
 Your son has told me stories of how hard you worked.
 He loves you.
 You did a good job.

 You haven’t a clue what’s going on in the world, the ugly political climate, the division between races, but you remember the beauty and majesty of the mountains in Montana.
 You tell me about them week after week.
 Thank you for that.

 You couldn’t care less about me taking your blood pressure or your heart rate.
 You just want that home made Greek cookie your daughter made for you that’s sitting on your dresser.
 I wonder what they taste like.

 I call your family after I see you, usually while in the car on the way to see another patient with the same diagnosis as you.
 They miss you.
 I try to encourage them, but it’s so hard.
 It’s so, so hard.
 I thank them for sharing you with me, and for telling me little things about your life.